 - Conduct himself or herself, and require other persons on the premises with his or her consent to conduct themselves, in a manner that does not unreasonably disturb the tenant’s neighbors or constitute a breach of the peace.

-Non-Compliances that Tenants Do Not Have The Opportunity To Cure:
+Non-Compliances that Tenants Cannot Cure:

 - Not destroy, deface, damage, impair, or remove any part of the premises or property therein belonging to the landlord nor permit any person to do so